allproxy/json-log-viewer/README.md

 * Click [https://allproxy.github.io/json-log-viewer/](https://allproxy.github.io/json-log-viewer/)
 * Click **?** in the upper right and click the **Edit JavaScript** button to define JavaScript code to extract the Date, App Name, Message from your log records.

+## Features

+1. Online web application served by GitHub Pages.
+2. Displays easy to read compact list of log entries.
+3. Expands to show the full prettified JSON.
+5. Fields are customizable.
+6. Filtering and highlighted search matches.
+7. Log levels are colorized.
+8. Display human readable or UTC timestamps.
+9. Supports JSON lines and JSON file formats.

 ### Build Package